Reptiles of Hong Kong

 To humans, snakes are probably the least popular group of vertebrates.
 Their secretive lifestyle and unpredictable behaviour often lead to a general feeling of hostility towards them.
 In fact, most snakes in Hong Kong are harmless and some do not even bite.

 Snakes constitute the largest group of reptiles in Hong Kong .
 They are characterized by an elongated, limbless body covered with overlapping scales.
 They have remarkably distensible (or elastic) jaws, which allow them to swallow prey of much larger size than their normal mouth size.
-In Hong Kong , there are 14 venomous land snake species, among which 8 can inflict fatal bites, including the lately discovered Pointed-scale Pit Viper (Protobothrops mucrosquamatus).
+In Hong Kong , there are 14 venomous land snake species including the well-known Bamboo Snake (Trimeresurus albolabris), among which 8 can inflict fatal bites, such as the Chinese Cobra (Naja atra) and Pointed-scale Pit Viper (Protobothrops mucrosquamatus).
 All of the sea snakes found in Hong Kong are highly venomous but they are rarely seen.

-Hong Kong has a high diversity of reptiles: of the 398 native reptile species of China , about 20% can be found in Hong Kong .
-The native or naturalized reptiles in Hong Kong comprise 11 species of turtles (including five species of sea turtles), 23 species of lizards and 52 species of snakes (including 6 species of sea snakes).
-Among these, only Bogadek's Burrowing Lizard and Hong Kong Blind Snake (Typhlops lazelli) are endemic to Hong Kong .
+Hong Kong has a high diversity of reptiles: of the China native reptile species, about 20% can be found in Hong Kong.
+The reptiles in Hong Kong comprise 12 species of turtles (including five species of sea turtles), 25 species of lizards and 53 species of snakes (including 6 species of sea snakes).
+Among these, only Bogadek's Burrowing Lizard, Hong Kong Tree Gecko (Hemiphyllodactylus hongkongensis) and Hong Kong Blind Snake (Indotyphlops lazelli) are endemic to Hong Kong.

 A number of factors threaten the survival of reptiles in Hong Kong.
 Many species of turtles and snakes are regarded as delicacy, and some have long been used for Chinese medicine.
-This has led to over-hunting of some species, resulting in the drastic decline of their wild populations.
-A prominent example is the Three-banded Box Turtle (Cuora trifasciata), which is highly prized – and so has been subject of serious illegal trapping.
+This has led to over-hunting of some species, resulting in the drastic decline in their wild populations.
+A prominent example is the Three-banded Box Turtle (Cuora trifasciata), which is highly prized and so has been subject of serious illegal trapping.
 The flourishing pet trade in Hong Kong has resulted in the introduction of many exotic species into the countryside through escaped or deliberately released individuals.
 These introduced species often compete with the native species, depriving them of their natural food sources and habitats, and driving some of the native species to the verge of extinction.
-The Red-eared Slider (Trachemys scripta elegans), a popular pet turtle introduced from North America, is an obvious example that has been threatening the survival of the native freshwater turtles such as the Reeves' Turtle (Mauremys reevesii).
+The Red-eared Slider (Trachemys scripta elegans), a popular pet turtle introduced from North America, is an obvious example threatening the survival of the native freshwater turtles.
 Continued development in the low lying areas has also destroyed large areas of habitats, home to many reptile species.

 Regarding species conservation, Fellowes et al. (2002) identified 41 species of Hong Kong reptiles to be of conservation concern, either on a local, regional or global scale.
 The Herpetofauna Working Group (HWG) of the Agriculture, Fisheries and Conservation Department (AFCD) reviewed the conservation status of these species, taking into account latest results of a territory-wide baseline survey undertaken by the department since 2002 and consultation with local herpetologists.
 With more up-to-date information indicating that many species were under-recorded in the past, the review has revised the list of species of conservation concern.
 Some examples of the species considered of conservation concern are given below: